So Merry Christmas!

 Proprioception: Your Sixth Sense

 You’re probably familiar with the 5 senses.
 You have the sense of sight, hearing, smell, taste, and touch.
-However there is a sixth sense that we all have that I believe should be added on to the big 5…at least for the folks that work to hone it.
+However for the folks that work to hone it there is a sixth sense that can be added to the big 5.

 The sixth sense that I’m referring to has to do with proprioception, or proprioceptive awareness.
 Proprioception is defined as the unconscious perception of movement and spatial orientation arising from stimuli within the body itself.

-Now based on this definition you can understand why I might get pissed when I have to walk through the shopping mall at times for Christmas and for birthdays.
-This is because I frequently feel like I’m the only one in the building that has a sense of spatial orientation in terms of where I am in relation to others because I am always spending the majority of the walk dodging and evading other people as they blindly come wandering into my space.
+Now you can understand why I might get pissed when I have to walk through the shopping mall during Christmas based on this definition.
+This is because I frequently feel like I’m the only one in the building that has a sense of spatial orientation.
+In terms of where I am in relation to others I am always spending the majority of the walk dodging and evading other people as they blindly come wandering into my space.